wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 As described there, we need to create an `index.php` file located at webroot.
 This step does exactly that.

-The only setting affecting this step is the `wordpress-install-dir` specific of [WordPress core installer](https://github.com/johnpbloch/wordpress-core-installer) which tells Composer where to place WordPress files and folders.
+The only setting affecting this step is the `wordpress-install-dir` which tells Composer where to place WordPress files and folders.

 WP Starter will not proceed with other steps if this fails for any reason.

 ### `FlushEnvCacheStep`

 This step will clear the environment cache file if found.
-See *"WordPress Integration"* chapter for more info about cached environment.
+See [*"WordPress Integration"* chapter](03-WordPress-Integration.md) for more info about cached environment.

 There are no configurations affecting this step.

 ### `MuLoaderStep`

-MU plugins (aka "Must-use plugins") are special single-file plugins that WordPress always executes, in fact, they can't be activated and deactivated like regular plugins.
+MU plugins (aka "*Must-use plugins*") are special single-file plugins that WordPress always executes, in fact, they can't be activated and deactivated like regular plugins.

 MU plugins are supported by [Composer Installers](http://composer.github.io/installers/) and so Composer packages containing MU plugins will be correctly installed in the `/mu-plugins` subfolder inside WP content folder.

-However, Composer will place each of them in an **own subdirectory**, but unfortunately WordPress is not able to load MU plugins from subfolders: for WordPress a MU plugin is a single file placed *directly* inside `wp-content/mu-plugins`.
+However, Composer will place each of them in an **own subdirectory**, but unfortunately WordPress is not able to load MU plugins from sub-folders: for WordPress a MU plugin is a single file placed *directly* inside `wp-content/mu-plugins`.

 This step creates a MU plugin, placed in `wp-content/mu-plugins` folder, that loads all the MU plugins that Composer placed in its own subfolder.

 There's no configuration affecting this step.
 The MU plugins to load are identified by WP Starter looking at installed Composer packages with [type](https://getcomposer.org/doc/04-schema.md#type) `"wordpress-muplugin"`.
+If no such packages are installed via Composer the step is skipped.

-If no MU plugin packages are installed via Composer, the step is entirely skipped.
+When a package of type `"wordpress-muplugin"` contains only *one* PHP file in its root folder, it is assumed to be the  MU plugin file, and loaded.

-WP Starter also supports packages containing multiple MU plugin, or any other purpose, PHP files.
-Because a multi-file package can contain unrelated PHP code, each MU plugin needs to have a WordPress standard `Plugin Name` header to have it included in MU plugin loader.
+WP Starter also supports Composer packages containing *multiple* MU plugins.
+In that case, only PHP files having the standard `Plugin Name` header will be loaded.

 ### `EnvExampleStep`